dilipkumarg/ResumeReader/README.md

 ###Running:
 Presently we are supporting only command mode operations.
 Before indexing and searching initially you have to set the index directory path and resume directory path by using above commands.
+(or) else you can directly set this details by editing *config.properties* file